akshayBhardwaj23/takeover-done/docs/RUNBOOK.md

 - Protected by NextAuth middleware: `/integrations`, `/inbox`
 - Anonymous users visiting protected routes are redirected to sign in

+### Header & auth UX

+- The global header shows Sign in when anonymous, and avatar + name with a Sign out button when authenticated (NextAuth SessionProvider).
+- Sign out redirects back to `/`.

+### Integrations UX notes

+- Duplicate store prevention: entering a Shopify domain that is already connected will show a toast and will not start OAuth.
+- If an already-connected store starts OAuth anyway, the callback redirects back to `/integrations?connected=1&already=1&shop=...` and a success toast is shown instead of adding a duplicate.

 ### Local onboarding (TL;DR for new devs)

 1. `pnpm i`